Shionnee/Shionnee/README.md

 - 👋 Hi, I’m @Shionnee
-- 👀 I’m interested in web design and mobile apps
+- 👀 I’m interested in web and mobile apps
-- 🌱 I’m currently learning web development
+- 🌱 I’m currently learning Flutter
-- 💞️ I’m looking to collaborate on any web project that would improve my skills
+- 💞️ I’m looking to collaborate on any mobile or web project that would improve my skills
-- 📫 How to reach me ; dm to Shinon#4113 on discord
+- 📫 How to reach me ; dm to shinon on discord

 <!---
 Shionnee/Shionnee is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.